mariuszwojcik/SpecificationByExample/README.md

 SpecificationByExample
 ======================

-Sample code for set of blog post related to Specification by Example
+Sample code for set of blog post related to Specification by Example.